-SunPumps is not responsible for labor, transportation, and related costs incurred by the customer to make allegedly defective equipment available to the factory for inspection re-installation, lost profits or costs caused by interruption of service.
+SunPumps is not responsible for labor, transportation, and related costs incurred by the customer to make allegedly defective equipment available to the factory for inspection reinstallation, lost profits or costs caused by interruption of service.
 SunPumps is not responsible for loss or damage to products, owned by customer and located on SunPumps premises, caused by fire or other casualties beyond SunPumps control.

-This equipment is not to be used for anything other than its intended purpose as stated in this manual.
+This equipment is not to be used for anything other than the purpose stated in this manual.